Extreme points of Norway: Altitude

-The highest point in the kingdom is Galdhøpiggen, which, standing at 2469 m above mean sea level, is located in Lom.
+The highest point in the kingdom is Galdhøpiggen, which, standing at 2469 m above mean sea level, is located in Lom Municipality.
 Galdhøpiggen is part of the Jotunheimen mountain range, as well as Jotunheimen National Park.
 It is also the highest peak along the Scandinavian Mountains.
 If Antarctica is included, the highest peak is Jøkulkyrkja, standing at 3148 m.
 It is located in the Mühlig-Hofmann Mountains in Princess Astrid Coast.
 Norway's lowest point is located on the coast, at sea level.
 The coast stretches 83281 km, including fjords, bays and islands.